All Alaska Sweepstakes: History

 In 1907, the local administrators of the Nome Kennel Club in Nome, Alaska, developed plans for a long-distance dog-sled race that followed a route along the Bering Strait.
-The first race, named the All Alaska Sweepstakes, took place in the spring of 1908.
+The first race, named the All Alaska Sweepstakes, took place in April 1908.
 The competition was held annually until the final race in 1917.

 To be in the race, participants were required to register by November.
 Each team had anywhere from 10 to 20 dogs.
 The race started in Nome and followed telegraphic lines to Candle, Alaska, before retracing the route to Nome.
 The telegraphic lines enabled the mushers to communicate their checkpoint times and ranks to the media.
 The stop numbers and places were uncontrolled, so stewards were placed at each stop along the journey to resupply teams.

 Mushers were required to finish the race with as many dogs as they started with, whether they were alive, injured or dead.
 This rule encouraged participants to take adequate care of their dogs, since an injured or dead dog would be a great drawback.
 To help minimize the weight on each sled, a minimum amount of items such as clothes, water and shoes for the dogs was loaded.